Introducing the new generation of researchers

-This session introduces the newest generation of researchers in the Faculty of Society and Design, covering a range of disciplines researched in the faculty including the humanities, criminology and built environment.
+This session introduced the newest generation of researchers in the Faculty of Society and Design, covering a range of disciplines researched in the faculty including the humanities and built environment.

-The presenters will each speak for 30 minutes with 10 minutes for Q&A.
+The presenters each spoke for 30 minutes with 10 minutes for Q&A.

 Dr. Oscar Davis – Indigenous Fellow